Sport Spread Betting Guide

 Totals Betting

-Totals betting is a more specific type of spread bet that you can use to predict the total number of points, goals, and corners in a game.
-If you buy this spread betting market, you’ll earn your stake size for every point/goal/corner above the spread in the event.
+If you buy this spread betting market, you’ll earn your stake size for every point/goal/corner above the spread, over the course of the event.

 Supremacy Bets